AuburnSounds/Dplug/CONTRIBUTING.md

 By contributing to Dplug, you implicitely agree that your work will be redistributed under the Boost license.
 You still keep your copyright over the files you have modified.

-When you modify a file, do not forget to add a Copyright DDoc entry with the copyright holder name and year.
+When you modify a file, do not forget to **add a Copyright DDoc entry with the copyright holder name and year.**
-For a significant contribution, do not forget to add youself to the "author" field in `dub.json`.

 ## 1. Come discuss changes first